deep-entertainment/safehouse/design/items/day3_dishes.md

 - Look

   > [marjorie](characters/marjorie.md)
-  > There isn't really something on them.
-Should be easy to clean them
+  > There isn't really anything on them.
+Should be easy to clean them.

 - Use with [kitchen_sink](items/kitchen_sink.md)